gto1/DIG-315/week3-build-lab.md

 1. **Set Up Your Workspace**
    - Inside your existing project folder (e.g., `DIG-315 Project`) or whatever yours is named, create a **new HTML file** for Week 3 named `portfolio.html` or something similar.
 Be sure you have the proper `.html`.
-   - Copy your `aboutus.html` code from Week 2 into this new file for a quick setup.
+   - Add in your basic HTML code to this file.
+Alternately, you can copy your `aboutus.html` code from Week 2 into this new file for a quick setup.
    - Create a new file named `styles.css` in the same folder.
 At this point you should have at least your 3 `.html` files and also your new `styles.css` all in your one project folder.

 2. **Link Your CSS**